Heatmaps

 Row 3: Event Type Breakdown

-It helps users quickly identify whether the page is showing healthy engagement or signs of confusion and friction.
+It helps users quickly tell whether a page is showing healthy engagement or signs of confusion.

 Raw Diagnostics